bignitwit/teamfortress_p/README.md

 Type: **Shotgun** Classes: **Heavy**

-* Gain revenge crits when the Medic healing you dies; depending on how much Über your Medic had (2 base + 2 if Über is full + 1 for each 25%)
+* Gain revenge crits when the Medic healing you dies, depending on how much Über your Medic had (2 base + 2 if Über is full + 1 for each 25%)
 * +33% overheal bonus
 * -50% clip size